tchupp/productivity-timer/readme.md

 pt -t "work"
 ```

+This will open an interface in your terminal.
+See the example below.

 ### Backup/syncing

 You can back your database up to Google Drive.
 You need to set up your own application in GCP's console, giving the barest possible scopes to Google Drive API.
 Your redirect URL will need to be `http://localhost:8080`.
 You'll then need a `.env` file with your client ID, secret, and API key: